BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Enabling automatic tax calculation features in BigCommerce

-Digital goods and the European Union
+Digital goods and European Union rules

 If you intend to sell digital products to European Union consumers with BigCommerce, and expect to raise over €10,000 a year in revenue from doing so, you’ll need to familiarize yourself with something called VAT MOSS (this is short for ‘VAT Mini One Stop Shop’).